nngogol/PySimpleGUIDocGen/db/markdown input files/4_Release_notes.md

 * Changed the misleading TRANSPARENT_BUTTON constant with an attempt using themes calls

+## 4.20.0 PySimpleGUI 6-Jun-2020

+Fixes and new features... broad range

+* Fix for Typing import for Pi (3.4) users.
+Now "tries" to import typing
+* Tooltip fonts - can change the font for tooltips
+* Fixed tearoff for Menus.
+Had stoppped working
+* Radio - If element is updated to False, the entire group of radio buttons will be set to false tooltips
+* Multiline - fix for colors.
+Only set tags for output that has specific colors
+* Multiline - keeping track of disabled with Disabled mumber variable
+* Progress bar
+	* Added class variable "uniqueness counter" so that every bar will have its own settings
+	* Needed in case the same key is used in another window
+* Fix for stdout being reset if someone sets flush on their call to print
+* Mac special case added to tkfiledialog.askdirectory just like on askopenfilename
+* Tab - can "update" the title
+* Menu update - was not applying font when updating the menu
+* Window.set_title - allows you to change the title for a window
+* Added searching through Panes when looking for element with focus
+* Removed Python 2 Add Menu Item code
+* Added font to buttonmenu.
+* Added font to the combobox drop-down list (wow what a pain)
+* Table now uses the element's padding rather than 0,0
+* Tree now uses the element's padding rather than 0,0
+* set_options - added ability to set the tooltip font
+* Fixed a couple of docstrings
+* Reworked main() test harness to display DETAILED tkinter info and use better colors

+## 4.21.0 PySimpleGUI 27-Jun-2020

+Horizontal Separator, cprint, docstrings

+* New color printing function cprint - enables easy color printing to an element
+* Tons of docstring fixups (300+ changes)
+* Removed old Python2 checks
+* Added Element.set_vscroll_position - scroll to a particular % of the way into a scrollable widget
+* Input Text - new parameters
+	* border_width
+	* read_only (for tkinter will have to be disabled OR readonly.
+Cannot be both)
+	* disabled_readonly_background_color
+	* disabled_readonly_text_color
+* Radio - Backed out the change that cleared all buttons in group because already have that ability using reset_group
+* Graph drag mouse up events returned as either a string + "+UP" (as before) or as a tuple with "+UP" being added onto a tuple key
+* Vertical separator - added key and color - color defaults to text color
+* Horizontal separator!
+(FINALLY).
+Color defaults to text color
+* Fix for Table and Tree elements not automatically getting a key generated if one wasn't supplied
+* Made key parameter for one_line_progress_meter have a default value so don't have to specify it when you have only 1 running
+* theme_add_new - adds a new theme entry given a theme name and a dictionary entry.
+This way you don't have to directly modify the theme dictionary
+* Added initial_folder to popup_get_folder when there is no window
+* Added default_path to popup_get_file when there is no window
+* Fix for removing too many PySimpleGUI installs when using the GitHub upgrade tooltip

 ### Upcoming

 There will always be overlapping work as the ports will never actually be "complete" as there's always something new that can be built.
 However there's a definition for the base functionality for PySimpleGUI.
-This is what is being strived for with the currnt ports that are underway.
+This is what is being strived for with the current ports that are underway.

 The current road ahead is to complete these ports - Qt (very close), Web (pretty close), Wx (not all that close).